 The ability of the Company to pay cash dividends to its stockholders and to service its debt was historically dependent on the receipt of cash dividends from its subsidiaries.
 Under applicable regulatory requirements, an Illinois state-chartered bank such as Busey Bank may not pay dividends in excess of its net profits.
 Because Busey Bank had been in a retained earnings deficit position since 2009, it was not able to pay dividends.
 With prior approval from its regulators, however, an Illinois state-chartered bank in that situation was able to reduce its capital stock by amending its charter to decrease the authorized number of shares, and then make a subsequent distribution to its holding company.
-Using this approach, and with the approval of its regulators, Busey Bank has distributed funds to the Company, the most recent of which was \$40.0 million on October 12, 2017.
-The Company expects to seek regulatory approval for a final capital distributions from Busey Bank in 2018 and return to cash dividends thereafter.
+Using this approach, and with the approval of its regulators, Busey Bank has distributed funds to the Company, the most recent of which was \$40.0 million on October 12, 2018.
+Busey Bank returned to positive retained earnings in the second quarter of 2018.
+The Company expects Busey Bank to return to paying dividends in future periods.

 The Company and Busey Bank are subject to regulatory capital requirements administered by federal and/or state agencies that involve the quantitative measure of their assets, liabilities, and certain off-balance-sheet items, as calculated under regulatory accounting practices.
 Quantitative measures established by regulations to ensure capital adequacy require the Company and Busey Bank to maintain minimum dollar amounts and ratios of such to risk weighted assets (as defined in the regulations and set forth in the table below) of total capital, Tier 1 capital and Common Equity Tier 1 capital, and for the bank, Tier 1 capital to average assets.
 Failure to meet minimum capital requirements may cause regulatory bodies to initiate certain discretionary and/or mandatory actions that, if undertaken, could have a direct material effect on our unaudited Consolidated Financial Statements.
 The Company, as a financial holding company, is required to be "well capitalized" in the capital categories shown in the table below.
-As of June 30, 2018, the Company and Busey Bank met all capital adequacy requirements to which they were subject, including the guidelines to be considered "well capitalized."
+As of September 30, 2018, the Company and Busey Bank met all capital adequacy requirements to which they were subject, including the guidelines to be considered "well capitalized."